zogofinance/zogo-data-api/README.md

 **Description:**

 Get skill data for users who completed skills within the given start and end date.
 If a `skill_id` is sent in the request, the data for that single skill will be returned.
-Only returns data for skills that have pre/post-tests.
-The `confidence_increase` reflects the percentage of users whose confidence increased.
+LIAM TO CONFIRM: Only returns data for skills that have pre/post-tests and have at least one user who completed the skill.
+The `confidence_increase` reflects the percentage of users whose confidence increased between the pre-test and post test for that skill.

 **Parameters:**

-Optional
+Required:

+- `page` (3 skills per page)

+Optional:

 - `skill_id`
 - `start_date`
 - `end_date`
 - `platform`
+- `user_group` // LIAM TO CONFIRM this parameter was missing
 - `age_group`
 - `zip_codes`